xiecan2/xiecan2.github.io/index.md

 * **Financial Risk Control - Prediction of loan irregularities**

   Data preprocessing, including missing value processing, category-based data processing, feature selection, and data binning, was performed on the loan data.
-XGBoost and LightGBM models were built, and the effects of the two models were compared after tuning the parameters and training.
+Then the XGBoost and LightGBM models were built based on feature engineering, and the results of the two models were compared after tuning and training.

 ## Skills